The Hurst Exponent Lied to Us

 df['mr_short'] = (df['regime'] == 'mean_reverting') & (df['rsi'] > 70)

-# Trend following signals: MA crossover
+# Trend following: MA crossover

 df['ma_fast'] = df['close'].rolling(ma_fast).mean()